Spooky312/Spooky312/README.md

 ## Hi there 👋

+Currently a student at SIT
+New to Programming in General

 <!--
 **Spooky312/Spooky312** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.